xamry/notes/ComputerScience/DSA.md

 ### Delete node from SLL
 There can be 3 cases:

  - Deletion first of LL (Two cases: 1.
-When node to be deleted is the only one present, 2
+When node to be deleted is the only one present, 2.
+There are others)
- - Deletion last node of LL
+ - Deletion last node of LL (Two cases: 1.
+When node to be deleted is the only one present, 2.
+There are others)
  - Deletion at a specified location in LL

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxMjk1ODIyLDE0Mzc3OTgwMTUsLTE0MD
+eyJoaXN0b3J5IjpbLTM5MjAxODIzMSwxNDM3Nzk4MDE1LC0xND
-I2NDM3MiwxNDYxNjQwODgwLC03MzU0MDExNjQsMjg3MTEyODMs
+AyNjQzNzIsMTQ2MTY0MDg4MCwtNzM1NDAxMTY0LDI4NzExMjgz
-MTczMjc5MTU4MCwxODU0MDIzOTI1LDExODI1OTgyOTksNDQ2NT
+LDE3MzI3OTE1ODAsMTg1NDAyMzkyNSwxMTgyNTk4Mjk5LDQ0Nj
-Y1MTY3LC0xNjcxMjY2OTcxLDEzODY3Nzg2NjgsMTE4NTcyODI1
+U2NTE2NywtMTY3MTI2Njk3MSwxMzg2Nzc4NjY4LDExODU3Mjgy
-NSwtODQyODgwODc4LC0xMzY1NjY3OTk3LC0xOTgzMDA2ODk4LC
+NTUsLTg0Mjg4MDg3OCwtMTM2NTY2Nzk5NywtMTk4MzAwNjg5OC
-0xNjIxNzU0ODcsMzI1NzQ4NzUwLC04Nzg4MzMyMCwtNDM2ODI1
+wtMTYyMTc1NDg3LDMyNTc0ODc1MCwtODc4ODMzMjAsLTQzNjgy
-NzUwXX0=
+NTc1MF19
 -->